gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 # Green Paper: How GS1 Standards can help to meet the EU Deforestation Regulation

-GS1 Germany Green Paper on how the requirements of the EUDR can be met with GS1 standards.
+GS1 Germany Green Paper on how meeting the requirements of the EUDR can be supported with GS1 standards.

 ## Disclaimer